allenai/natural-instructions/tasks/README.md

 `task158_count_frequency_of_words.json` | Count number of occurrences of a word in the given sentence | Counting `task159_check_frequency_of_words_in_sentence_pair.json` | Check the frequency of a word in the two sentences | Counting, Classification
 `task156_codah_classification_adversarial.json` | Given a prompt, select the completion that is the most plausible. | Classification
+`task179_participant_extraction` | Given a sentence from a medical study paper, select the tokens representing information about participants | Entity Detection
+`task180_intervention_extraction` | Given a sentence from a medical study paper, select the tokens representing information about intervention in the study | Entity Detection
+`task181_outcome_extraction` | Given a sentence from a medical study paper, select the tokens representing information about outcome of the study | Entity Detection
 `task157_count_vowels_and_consonants.json` | Count number of vowels/consonants in the given sentence | Counting
 `task160_replace_letter_in_a_sentence.json` | Replace a letter in the sentence with another given letter | Text Modification `task132_DAIS_text_modification.json` | Given a sentence, generate a sentence with same meaning and different grammatical structure | Text Modification